Richard Patrick: Army of Anyone

 While writing songs for Filter's fourth album, Patrick called up the DeLeo brothers of Stone Temple Pilots to help him write a song.
 The result was a song called "A Better Place."
 Due to the chemistry the trio had while writing the song, they decided to form a supergroup, which became Army of Anyone.

 On September 29, 2005, the formation of Army of Anyone was announced.
 Along with Dean and Robert DeLeo, future drummer for Korn, Ray Luzier, was also added to the line-up.

 Army of Anyone's self-titled debut album was released on November 14, 2006.
 The album's first single, "Goodbye", peaked at number three on the US Mainstream Rock Tracks chart.

 On May 26, 2007, Army of Anyone played their last concert to date in El Paso, Texas.
 The band has since been on hiatus.

 Film composition

 Patrick composed the score for Alexandros Avranas's 2016 film Dark Crimes, a crime thriller based on a 2008 David Grann article published in The New Yorker.

 In 2017, Richard and his brother Robert Patrick contributed to the film score of Last Rampage.

 Writing

 On August 25, 2008, Patrick wrote an editorial, "Talking About War", for HuffPost.
 He has since started writing a column, called Filtering The Truth, for Suicide Girls.
 His first post, about politics and religion, was posted on Election Day 2008.

 Personal life

-Patrick graduated from Bay High School in Bay Village, Ohio in 1987.
-He is of Scottish-Irish and English ancestry.
+Patrick grew up in Bay Village, Ohio.
+His older brother is actor Robert Patrick.
+His father was a banker.
+He was inspired from his mother, whom he described as “Southern Belle from Little Rock” but “rebellious” and told him to be different.
+He desired to become a guitarist and started playing when he was around 7 years old.
+He graduated from Bay High School in Bay Village, Ohio in 1987.

 Patrick and his wife Tina have a daughter, born in 2008, and a son, born in 2009.
 After years of alcohol and drug abuse issues, he has been sober since September 2002.

-Patrick's older brother is actor Robert Patrick.